 - Prolonged face-to-face contact

-- A pregnant person can spread the virus to their fetus through the placenta
+- A pregnant person can spread the virus to their fetus through the placenta and during and after birth

-Is Monkeypox a sexually transmitted infection (STI)?
+Is Mpox a sexually transmitted infection (STI)?

-Monkeypox may look like sexually transmitted infections that cause a rash on the genitals and anus, including herpes and syphilis.
-Monkeypox may also cause rectal pain, which can be seen in other STIs as well.
+Mpox may look like sexually transmitted infections that cause a rash on the genitals and anus, including herpes and syphilis.
+Mpox may also cause rectal pain, which can be seen in other STIs as well.
 Scientists are investigating whether the virus could be spread by exposure to semen or vaginal fluids, but this has not been previously known to be how the virus spreads.
 It's always important to talk to a health care provider as soon as you notice unusual rashes or sores or have rectal pain.

 3. Wash your hands often.